Salt to the Sea: Plot

-While on the boat, Emilia gives birth to a daughter, Halinka; Joana works as a nurse; Florian hides from Nazis who are looking for him since he stole an artifact from the Amber Room.
+While on the boat, Emilia gives birth to a daughter, Halinka; Joana works as a nurse; Florian hides from Nazis who are looking for him due to his stolen artifact.
+Joana confesses to Florian that she's responsible for her cousin's family being arrested and imprisoned by the Soviets, seeing herself as their murderer.
 Just hours after setting sail, three Russian torpedoes hit the Wilhelm Gustloff.
 Quickly, the ship sinks, and thousands die.
 However, Joana, Florian, and Halinka escape on a lifeboat, along with Klaus, after Emilia sacrifices her spot in the lifeboat for him.
 Heinz drowns as he tries to swim to the lifeboat as he gave his life vest to Florian.
 As the lifeboat rows away, Florian realizes that Alfred is holding his pack, his most important possession.

 Emilia finds Alfred and they escape the sinking ship on a raft.
-Instead of sadness and grieving over the dead, all selfish Alfred thinks about is his highly longed-for medal for his service to Germany.
+Rather than grieving the dead, all selfish Alfred thinks about is his highly longed-for medal for his service to Germany.
 While on the raft, Emilia accidentally speaks in Polish, giving herself away.
-Alfred tries to kill her, but fails and suffers fatal injuries in the process, dying shortly after.
-Not long after, Emilia freezes to death and sees her late mother and brother.
+Alfred tries to kill her, but fails and suffers fatal injuries in the process.
+Emilia soon freezes to death and is reunited with her late mother and brother in the afterlife.

 In 1969, Joana and Florian are married and live in the United States.
-They have adopted Halinka, Klaus, and now have a child of their own as well.
-In a letter sent by Clara Christensen, a Danish woman, it is told that Emilia's body was found washed up on shore, and she was buried by a grove of roses near Christensen's cottage.
+They have adopted Halinka and Klaus and now have a child of their own as well.
+In a letter sent by Clara Christensen, a Danish woman, it is told that Emilia's body, along with Florian's pack, was found washed up on shore on Bornholm, Denmark, and the Christensens buried Emilia by a grove of roses near their cottage.